pacifics/PassDao/README.md

 # About Security

+- It is necessary to ask to be included in the mailing list in order to fund.
+This is only to ensure decentralization.
+For the same reason, funding amount for each partner is limited depending on the balance in ether of the partner address.

 - There is no useless blocked ethers.
 The presale starts with only funding intentions and the minimum and maximum funding amounts are limited according to what is needed to start the project and to ensure decentralization.
 If the Dao shareholders want to refund a part of the Dao balance, they can vote to send it to a contractor smart contract which will reward shareholders according to their share in Dao.

 - There is no "calldata" function which could allow contractor smart contracts to run complex or recursive functions.